Space Logistics Modeling and Optimization: Review of State of the Art: Categorization of State of the Art by Applications

 \section{Categorization of State of the Art by Applications}

-In this section, we first categorize the state-of-the-art literature by applications to aid the practitioners to understand the existing research that can answer their application questions.
+In this section, we first categorize the state-of-the-art literature by applications to aid the practitioners in understanding the existing research that can answer their application questions.
 We will introduce the three major applications in Space Logistics, and then map the state of the art in the literature to each research question.

 Note that this is by no means a comprehensive list of all space logistics applications.
-This paper specifically focuses on the applications that involve orbital mechanics considerations; other space logistics applications not reviewed in this paper include spare parts management within a space station \cite{siddiqi2007spare,owens2014quantitative,owens2019multiobjective,Maxwell2021}, surface vehicle routing and logistics \cite{siddiqi2006reconfigurability,ahn2008optimization,ahn2010mars}, among others.
+This paper specifically focuses on the applications that involve orbital mechanics considerations; other space logistics applications not reviewed in this paper include supportability and spare parts management within a space station \cite{siddiqi2007spare,owens2017supportability,kline2007estimating}, surface vehicle routing and logistics \cite{siddiqi2006reconfigurability,ahn2008optimization,ahn2010mars,Ahn2012,leeD2018,leeD2019,choi2022,choi2023}, among others.